dappnode/DAppNode/README.md

 ### Champions

-Champions are community members that are in charge of maintaining packages updated.
-All packages in this list without a champions are actively looking for a champion.
-Join our [DAppNode Discord **#champion-process**](https://discord.gg/MhSPBsHryu) to suggest a package to be championed and/or offer to be a champion for a project you care about!
+Champions are community members that are in charge of maintaining packages: keeping them updated and working.
+All packages in this list without a champion are actively looking for a champion.
+Join our [DAppNode Discord **#champion-process**](https://discord.gg/dappnode) to suggest a package to be championed and/or offer to be a champion for a project you care about!

 | Package                                                                                  | Champion         |
 | ---------------------------------------------------------------------------------------- | ---------------- |